jimixxperez/hypercprojection/README.md

 # hypercprojection

-two dimensional projections of an hypercube.
+two-dimensional projections of a hypercube.

 Abramson, Guillermo, and Damián H. Zanette.
 "Two-dimensional projections of a hypercube."
 Physical Review E 67.5 (2003): 057101.